alimac/git-for-you-and-me/README.md

 <img src="custom/images/distributed.png">

 Note:
-- Distributed:
- - each developer works directly with their own local repository
+- Each developer works directly with their own local repository
- - changes are shared between repositories as a separate step
+- Changes are shared between repositories as a separate step
- - full history in every repository
+- Full history in every repository
- - agreement on which is the authoritative repository
+- Agreement on which is the authoritative repository
- - Mercurial, Git
+- Example: Mercurial, Git